Marie Michael Library

 - How to Write a Book Review, tips from Memorial University.

-- Writer’s Handbook, an overview of different types of writing assignments, grammar and style.
-Site from the University of Wisconsin-Madison.
+- UW-Madison writer’s handbook provides an overview of different types of writing assignments, grammar and style.

 - The Elements of Style, by William Strunk.
 This is an old text, but it is a very thorough guide to writing for those who may be interested a more advanced self-tutorial.